Loading...

 Nodes

 By default, a Synapse device will do nothing when started.
-A data flow from signal sources to sink must be defined for the device to run.
+You must define a data flow from signal sources to sink for the device to run by chaining together source and sink nodes—and optionally interstitial nodes.

-Synapse allows users to construct these signal chains and compliant implementations will evaluate if a user-constructed signal chain is valid for a given device:
+Synapse uses compliant implementations to evaluate if a user-constructed signal chain is valid for a given device:

 • Are the nodes available on the device?